arpit456jain/Amazing-Css-Effects/README.md

 ## 📘&nbsp; License

-The Amazing CSS-effects is released under the under terms of the [MIT License](LICENSE).
+The Amazing CSS-effects is released under the terms of the [MIT License](LICENSE).

 <hr>